moatorres/node-design/general/js-mutability.md

 // Now user.address === '233 Paradise Road' !!
 ```

-One issue with `Object`.freeze is that you don’t affect sub-properties.
+One issue with `Object.freeze` is that you don’t affect sub-properties.
 To reach all sub-properties you can write something like:

 ```js
 const superFreeze = (obj) => {